 - Select the Combo Box control, and go to the object inspector > Control > Item list > remove the default text.

-- OPTIONAL: to change the text appearing in the Combo Box, input the desired text into Placeholder (e.g., Select the age categories to filter).
+- OPTIONAL: to change the text appearing on hover (if something is already selected in the Combo Box) input the desired text into Tooltip (e.g., Select the age categories to filter).

 - Go to the Anything menu and select Data > Variables > New > Custom Code > R - Numeric.